Skip to main content

 Create subscription amendments from the Amendments page or subscription details page in the Zuora Billing UI.

-• From the All Subscriptions page and All Amendments page, there are no add new subscription and create new amendment buttons, they are replaced with the create order button, which means you cannot edit subscriptions through amendments.
-You are encouraged to use Orders to perform the operations
+• From the All Subscriptions page and All Amendments page, there are no add new subscription and create new amendment buttons.
+They are replaced with the create new order button, which means you cannot edit subscriptions through amendments.
+You are encouraged to use Orders to perform the operations.

 • In addition, you will see an Orders tab.
-See Orders Tutorials on how you can create and manage subscriptions using Orders UI.
+See Orders Tutorials on creating and managing subscriptions using Orders UI.

 Customers can create orders from the Subscription list view.
 This option is available for all the Orders and Orders Harmonization customers.

-If you create multiple amendments to the same subscription, multiple subscription versions are generated.
+Multiple subscription versions are generated if you create multiple amendments to the same subscription.
 Zuora generates a new subscription version for each subscription amendment.

 You can view the subscription version history in the Version part of the subscription details page.
 The Amendment numbers are displayed in the version history.